 Let's assume XYZ Company is a REIT with several properties.
-It has 10 million.
-Last , Company XYZ's income statement looked like this:
+It has 10 million shares outstanding.
+Last year, Company XYZ's income statement looked like this:

 Using the formula above, we can calculate XYZ Company's FFOPS as follows: